 Cerebral palsy (CP) football is the adapted football modality played by athletes with CP or acquired brain injury.
 CP football is played by 7 players per team on a 70-m x 50-m pitch and during two halves of 30 min.
 To play CP football, players should have a minimum impairment of hypertonia, athetosis or ataxia which impacts on the player's football abilities (i.e. coordination, balance or technical abilities).
-Once a player is eligible to play CP football, he is classified into three sport
+Once a player is eligible to play CP football, he is classified into three sport classes (severity of the impairment: FT1 > FT2 > FT3), which has implications for the game, as just one FT3 and a minimum of a FT1 player must play at the same time.

 In the last few years there has been an increase in the scientific literature related to football players with CP.
-This indicates that CP football is undergoing a professionalization process and coaches and practitioners of this para-sport can benefit from scientific information about classification, 1-3 talent identification and selection processes, 4 physical demands of the game 5,6 and physical performance training and assessment.
-7,8 CP football performance is determined by the player's ability to perform short and high-intensity actions together with periods of low-intensity actions.
-5,6,9
+This indicates that CP football is undergoing a professionalization process and coaches and practitioners of this para-sport can benefit from scientific information about classification,1-3 talent identification and selection processes, physical demands of the game and physical performance training and assessment.
+CP football performance is determined by the player's ability to perform short and high-intensity actions together with periods of low-intensity actions.